pixijs/batch/README.md

 ];

-// Create a shader function from a shader template! const shaderFunction = new ShaderGenerator(
+// Create a shader function from a shader template! const shaderFunction = new BatchShaderFactory(
 // Vertex Shader
 `
 attribute vec2 aVertex;